KonghaYao/cn-font-split/packages/vite/README.md

 }
 ```

-## Input parameters
+## Input Parameters

-See the [中文网字计划](https://www.npmjs.com/package/cn-font-split) documentation for input parameters.
+For input parameters, please refer to the usage instructions of [cn-font-split](https://www.npmjs.com/package/cn-font-split).
 Most parameters are universal.